TheCodeSommelier/Survival-Fables/README.md

 2. **Bow:** Increases your damage by 30.
 Gather 30 wood and 30 stone to craft it.

+3. **Knife:** Adds 50 to your damage.
+Gather 50 iron to craft it.

+4. **Gun:** Increases your damage by 80.
+Craft it using 80 iron and 30 chemicals.

-3. **Upgrade Defenses:** Bolster your base defenses by 30 points.
+5. **Upgrade Defenses:** Bolster your base defenses by 30 points.
 It requires 30 wood, 30 stone, and 50 iron to craft.

-4. **Bomb:** Craft bombs to attack the Hive and win the game!
+6. **Bomb:** Craft bombs to attack the Hive and win the game!
 Each bomb requires 150 minerals and 120 chemicals.
 You'll need two bombs to successfully destroy the Hive and secure victory.

-5. **Armour:** Add protection to your character with armor.
+7. **Armour:** Add protection to your character with armor.
 Craft it using 20 stone and 30 iron.

 ## Healing and Reviving